MicrosoftDocs/azure-devops-docs/docs/pipelines/targets/webapp.md

 ## Azure service connection

 The **Azure App Service Deploy** task, similar to other built-in Azure tasks, requires an Azure service connection as an input.
-The Azure service connection stores the credentials to connect from VSTS or TFS to Azure.
+The Azure service connection stores the credentials to connect from Azure Pipelines or TFS to Azure.

 # [YAML](#tab/yaml)

 ::: moniker range="vsts"

 You must supply an Azure service connection to the `AzureRmWebAppDeployment` task.
-The Azure service connection stores the credentials to connect from VSTS to Azure.
+The Azure service connection stores the credentials to connect from Azure Pipelines to Azure.
 See [Create an Azure service connection](../library/connect-to-azure.md).

 ::: moniker-end